Tag: kitchen-cabinet-warapping

 I called him.

-“Hey, you know interior film, right?
+“Hey, you know vinyl wrap work, right?

 In Canada, installers make $1,000 a day.